By Ashley Brugnone, CMP Writer

-CAMP PERRY, OH – The Civilian Marksmanship Program (CMP) is delighted to again award exemplary student-athletes for the 2019-2020 school year in their future endeavors through its annual scholarship program.
+CAMP PERRY, OH – The Civilian Marksmanship Program (CMP) is set to reward commendable student-athletes for the 2020-2021 school year in their future endeavors through its annual scholarship program.
 The CMP offers $1,000 one-year scholarships based on merit and rifle or pistol marksmanship participation to current high school seniors only.

 Since 2005, CMP has awarded over $1 million in scholarship prizes.
-Last year, the CMP awarded over $150,000 in scholarship money.
+Last year, the CMP awarded nearly $160,000 in scholarship money.
 Winning recipients came from a mix of JROTC schools, 4-H groups and other shooting clubs.

 TO BE CONSIDERED, applicants must turn in a list of past and present rifle or pistol competition history, awards, involvements and future expectations for the sport.
 Proof of participation, including match bulletins, photos or CMP Competition Tracker printouts (for example), MUST be presented in order to be considered for the scholarship.
 Applications without this will be discarded.